 Well, to tell the truth, there isn’t much advice to give about getting caught in fog that isn’t covered by common sense.
 If you see a fog bank forming ahead, and you have a chance to turn back to a safe anchorage, do so.
 It’s the seamanlike action to take.

 Fog is treacherous.
 Go slowly and listen very carefully.
 If fog catches you out, try to get into shallow water and anchor there.
 Oftentimes that’s easier said than done, of course.

-You should raise a radar reflector as high as you can, so that other vessels with radar sets will see you.
+You should raise a radar reflector as high as you can so other vessels with radar sets will detect you.
 And you should be meticulous about making the right sound signal every two minutes or less.
 I have noticed that too many skippers are very lax about this.
 I have even traveled on a Washington State ferry that made no sound signals in thick fog, presumably relying on radar and clearance from Seattle Traffic Control, which can’t possibly tell the ferry if a small craft, invisible to radar, is in its path.

 If you’re sailing, the correct signal is one long blast and two short blasts.
-That’s also the signal made by a vessel not under command, or restricted by her ability to maneuver.
+That’s also the signal by a vessel not under command, or restricted by her ability to maneuver.
 The same signal comes from a vessel engaged in fishing, or towing or pushing another vessel.

 He that bringeth himself into needless dangers dieth the devil’s martyr.

 “I’ve found out why production has slowed down since we got that second computer.”

 “The big computer’s shoving all the work on to the little computer.”

 (Drop by every Monday, Wednesday, Friday for another Mainly about Boats column.)